-Significant amounts of research have established that tea, including black, green, and white tea, has many intriguing health benefits, including antiaging.
+Significant amounts of research have established that tea, including black, green, and white tea, has many intriguing health benefits, including anti-aging.
 Dozens of studies point to tea’s potent antioxidant as well as anticarcinogenic properties.
-However, most of this research is on animal models or human skin fragments, which do not directly relate to effects on intact human skin.
-Still, research is ongoing and very promising, and topical use of green tea doesn't cause any adverse effects.

 The Journal of Photochemistry and Photobiology (December 31, 2001) stated that the polyphenols “are the active ingredients in green tea and possess antioxidant, anti-inflammatory and anticarcinogenic properties.

 Green tea and the other teas (e.g., white tea, which is what green tea begins as) show a good deal of promise for skin, but they are not the miracle that cosmetics and health food companies make them out to be.
 Most researchers agree that tea (black, green, or white) has potent anti-inflammatory properties and that it is a potent antioxidant whether consumed orally or applied topically.
 [3,4,5] Current research also indicates that epigallocatechin-3-gallate (EGCG), green tea’s active component, can prevent collagen breakdown and reduce UV damage to skin, which is a very good reason to use skincare products that contain one or more forms of tea.

 - Heinrich U, Moore C, De Spirt S, Tronnier H, Stahl W. Green tea polyphenols provide photoprotection, increase microcirculation, and modulate skin properties of women.
 J Nutr.
 2011;141(6):1202-8.